ddev/ddev-solr/README.md

 ## Create a collection

 It is recommended to use Solr's API to manage your collections (and cores).
-You could use the solr command line client, or the Solr API via curl or any http client.
+You could use the solr command line client (see below), or the Solr API via curl or any http client.
 The PHP solarium library provides all required methods as well.
 Some frameworks like Drupal provide a full integration to manage your Solr collections within the framework itself.